-The need for action through Amendment 6 is to implement a Catch Share or Limited Access Privilege (LAP) program for the South Atlantic golden crab fishery.
+The need for action through Amendment 6 to the Fishery Management Plan for the Golden Crab Fishery of the South Atlantic Region (Amendment 6) is to implement a Catch Share or Limited Access Privilege program for the South Atlantic golden crab fishery.
 More specifically, the actions proposed in Amendment 6 would:

 - Implement a catch share program for golden crab.
-These management measures could include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the ACL; - Allocate privileges to fish a portion of the ACL to individual entities and define criteria for transferability; - o Establish a cap on ownership of privileges; - o Designate a set-aside for new entrants and for borrowing; - o Implement a use or lose provision; - Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery.
+These management measures could include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the annual catch limit (ACL); - Allocate privileges to fish a portion of the ACL to individual entities and define criteria for transferability; - o Establish a cap on ownership of privileges; - o Designate a set-aside for new entrants and for borrowing; - o Implement a use or lose provision; - Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery.